invariant-labs/protocol/docs/docs/tutorial/how_to_remove_liquidity.md

 ![close position](/img/docs/app/close_position.png)

 2. Next, you'll need to confirm the transaction in your wallet.

-Note that you will receive back some **SOL - which was deposit for your pool position** - along with the value of tokens from your pool.
+After confirming the transaction in your wallet, you'll receive:

+- **Returned deposit** - A portion of SOL will be returned, representing the deposit you initially made for your liquidity position.
+- **Withdrawn liquidity** - You'll get back the tokens you provided as liquidity.
+- **Unclaimed fees** (if any) - Any fees you haven't claimed yet will also be returned to you.

 ![confirm close](/img/docs/app/confirm_close.png)